Buying The Best Sofa Online: The Design Lover's Ultimate Guide

 Mads suggests prospective buyers also consider how their sofa could be repaired if it breaks.
 Are replacement parts available?
 Or is a busted frame a one-way ticket to the dumpster?
 If you can fix the piece, that’s probably the more sustainable option.

 At Retroloop, an eco-conscious and longevity-minded brand from entrepreneur Amanda Beare, modularity is the secret sauce … and the principle around which the rest of the project revolves.
 “We really were focused on creating a modular sofa, because we know that life happens, and in the event that some piece of your sofa gets damaged, we don't want the whole thing just to be thrown out,” she tells me in an interview.
-“So that was kind of the first piece of thinking about manufacturing — how do you design something that can is timeless in its design, it'll withstand the test of time, and it's designed so that if something happens to it, the whole thing doesn't need to be disposed of?”
+“So that was kind of the first piece of thinking about manufacturing — how do you design something that is timeless in its design, it'll withstand the test of time, and it's designed so that if something happens to it, the whole thing doesn't need to be disposed of?”
 The answer: modular components.

 Even better (and something you yourself can look out for when shopping), Retroloop uses what’s called “flat-pack shipping,” where the different components are packaged and shipped in separate, relatively flat boxes.
 Such an arrangement, which is “a lot less bulky and cumbersome than just delivering furniture on pallets,” is much easier to deliver, as you can fit more orders on one truck, and has a “lower carbon footprint than shipping on pallets.”

 From an upholstery standpoint, Amanda recommends looking for OEKO-TEX® and UL GREENGUARD-certified fabrics if both wellness and sustainability are on your mind.
 Both offer various certifications re: product safety and sustainability as they pertain to textile manufacturing.
-For example, an OEKO-TEX® Standard 100 fabric is certified harmless to human health, and every "thread, button, and accessory have been tested against a list of over 1,000 harmful substances."
+For example, an OEKO-TEX® Standard 100 fabric is certified harmless to human health, and every "thread, button, and accessory have been tested against a list of over 1,000 harmful substances," per the website.
 The GREENGUARD certification from product testing company UL Solutions is similar, although the label goes beyond just textiles and instead speaks to the product as a whole.

 “We look at performance, not just from what you can see, [but] we also look at it from what is off-gassed from that product in your home,” Brayden West, Global Senior Product/Service Specialist at UL Solutions, tells me.
 Specifically, the company is looking at VOCs, or volatile organic compounds.
 “We're screening for over 12,000 different volatile organic compounds and chemicals,” he continues.
 “And then we have a strict limitation on the total off-gassing that comes from a product, as well as individual levels.”